wordnik/wordnik-ruby/README.md

 wordnik rubygem
 ===============

-This is the official Wordnik rubygem.
-It fully wraps Wordnik's v4 API.
+This is the official Wordrabbit rubygem.
+It fully wraps Wordrabbit's v4 API.
 Refer to [developer.wordnik.com/docs](http://developer.wordnik.com/docs) to play around in the live API sandbox.
 All the methods you see there are implemented in this ruby gem.